AgileVentures/av-static-website/source/blog_articles/2017-03-15-show-me-the-code.html.markdown

 Federico made a comment on one of my recent blogs:

-> code in blog == good
+> code_in_blog == good

 I wish I was coding more.
 I am getting to do some code in the Premium mobbing sessions.
-My productions coding efforts are snatched betweeen meetings with me throwing up spikes to give myself bugs (in my feature branches) to fix and drive myself forward.
+My productive coding efforts are snatched between meetings with me throwing up spikes to give myself bugs (in my feature branches) to fix and drive myself forward.
 I have got quite excited about starting to code in Elixir.
 Stephen Grider very kindly made his Udemy course available to Premium Mob members, and it's super high quality.
 It's what I would love to see more MOOCs evolving towards.
 Stephen has all the code in his [repo on GitHub](https://github.com/StephenGrider/ElixirCode), where we can see code like this from his initial example Elixir app for playing Cards:

 ```ex
   def load(filename) do